kubeckaj/JKCS.py-Manual/docs/source/JKCS2_explore.rst

    JKCS2_explore -gen 200 -pop 300 -lm 1000 -sc 3 -box 2+M

-The coupling between ABC and XTB
+Coupling between ABC and XTB
 --------------------------------

 This method is usefull for running flexible molecules.
 Note that in `input.txt` you should point to pure xyz (not the abc-xyz).
 You can create example input file also with JKCS0_copy